 Importance of the confidentiality clause

-It protects the company's sensitive information from unauthorized disclosure, which can harm its competitiveness and reputation.
-It also ensures that critical information remains inside the company.
+It protects sensitive company information from unauthorized disclosure, which can harm its competitiveness and reputation.
+It also ensures that critical information remains within the company.

 Management and decision-making clauses